-The UCA Core comes out of the UCA mission and values:
+The UCA Core reflects and reinforces the UCA mission and values:

 UCA Brief Mission Statement.
-The University of Central Arkansas dedicates itself to academic vitality, integrity, and diversity.
+The University of Central Arkansas dedicates itself to Academic Vitality, Integrity, and Diversity (AVID).

 UCA Core Mission.
 The UCA Core is designed to help students develop the knowledge and skills necessary for critical inquiry, effective communication, and responsible living in a diverse and changing world.

 Core Values.
-The overarching goal of the program is to develop curious, knowledgeable, articulate, and ethical people who are prepared for greater success in future learning and who are willing and able to make effective contributions to their communities.
+The goal of the program is to develop curious, knowledgeable, articulate, and responsible people who are prepared for life as engaged citizens in their communities.

-The UCA Core is a cohesive course of study carried through all four years that builds core competencies around the four general education knowledge and skill areas:
+The UCA Core is a cohesive course of study carried through the student’s entire undergraduate career that builds core competencies around four knowledge and skill areas:

 critical inquiry – the ability to analyze new problems and situations to formulate informed opinions and conclusions;

-effective communication – the ability to develop and present ideas logically and effectively to enhance communication and collaboration with diverse individuals and groups;
+effective communication – the ability to develop and present ideas logically and effectively in order to enhance communication and collaboration with diverse individuals and groups;

 responsible living – the ability to address real-world problems and find ethical solutions for individuals and society;